 Creating authorization keys

-1. Visit the Authorization keys page for your app in the Dashboard
+1. Visit the Authorization keys page in the Dashboard.

-3. Copy and save the generated Authorization key
+3. Copy and save the generated Private key.

 The private key (e.g. the Authorization key you copy) is generated on your device.
 Privy only receives the public key for registration.
 The private key never leaves the client.